-In the simplest of terms, the Intel Pentium CPUs are INFERIOR to the Intel Core i3 CPUs in terms of performance.
-However, the Intel Pentium CPUs are also cheaper.
+The main difference between the Pentium and Core i3 Processors is that the Intel Pentium CPUs are INFERIOR to the Intel Core i3 CPUs in terms of PERFORMANCE.
+However, they are also cheaper.

 Important Note: When Comparing, Select CPUs from the Same Generation!

-For instance, you cannot compare a 10th Generation Intel Core series processor with a decade old Pentium processor.
+For instance, you cannot compare a 10th Generation Intel Core series processor with a decade-old Pentium processor.

 The table below explains the key features considering current 10th Gen (Comet-Lake) CPUs.

 |Intel Core i3

-|Current Flaghip CPU (Desktop)
+|Current Flagship CPU (Desktop)

-|Intel Pentium Gold G6600
+|Intel Pentium Gold G6600 (Q1 2021)

-|Intel Core i3 10320
+|Intel Core i3 10320 (Q2 2020)

 |Boost Clock Speed

 |Entry into the Performance Grade PC Builds, For AAA gaming at a budget, for working on professional software with light workloads

 Basically, both Intel Pentium and the Intel Core i3 serve two very different purposes.

-Once you start delving into the Intel Core i3 series, you are now beginning to scratch the surface of performance grade CPUs.
+Once you start delving into the Intel Core i3 series, you are now beginning to scratch the surface of performance-grade CPUs.
 These are intended for gamers and professionals on a budget.

 Also Read: What is AMD Equivalent to Intel Core i3?

-Performance and Cost Benchmark
+Performance and Cost Benchmarks